Hydrological-Observation-Group/HMA-GIS-Data/README.md

 ![Reservoirs](figures/water-extent/hma_reservoirs.png)

 ## To do:
-Lake height data collection and visualization
+1. Lake height data collection and visualization
+2. climate data collection and visualization.
+3. in-situ lake level collection and visualization.